Biden to tout climate policy in visit to baking US southwest

 Scientists warn that global warming is making heat waves hotter, longer and more frequent.

-The multi-state trip comes just ahead of the one-year anniversary of Biden's signing of the Inflation Reduction Act, a mammoth package of climate investments and other programs that has become the centerpiece of his first term in office.
+The trip comes just ahead of the one-year anniversary of Biden's signing of the Inflation Reduction Act (IRA), a mammoth package of climate investments and other programs that has become the centerpiece of his first term in office.

 Biden regularly describes climate change as an "existential threat," and criticizes his Republican opponents for failure to act on the issue.

+And nearly 60 percent of Americans disapprove of Biden's handling of climate change, according to a Washington Post-University of Maryland poll conducted last month.
+The survey also found that few adults said they knew a good amount or great deal about the IRA.

+With Biden's re-election campaign underway, the Democrat is touting his "Bidenomics" economic agenda, which involves bringing manufacturing back to the United States after decades of offshoring.

-Besides addressing the summer heat crisis, Biden's visit to Arizona also comes with its electoral incentives.
+Besides addressing the summer heat crisis, Biden's visit to Arizona comes with electoral incentives.

 The 80-year-old Democrat narrowly won Arizona in 2020, and it is among the handful of states expected to be decisive in determining next year's presidential election.